-CHERRY HILL, N.J. - You may have heard of therapy dogs or even therapy horses, but Rosebud the therapy chicken is a whole different breed.
+CHERRY HILL, N.J.
+(WPVI) -- You may have heard of therapy dogs or even therapy horses, but Rosebud the therapy chicken is a whole different breed.

 This two-year-old ball of feathers was visiting the TOPS adult day program at the Jewish community center in Cherry Hill, where she's always a hit.

 Rosebud's owner Gwenne Baile is a retired nurse-midwife who loves chickens and has taken classes to be a therapy chicken handler.

 "She's very soft, she's very nonthreatening and most people just really enjoyed the whole feel of her and the stroking of her calms them," said Baile.